jack-linaker/crow/CONTRIBUTING.md

 ### HTML

-> **Note:** The style guide for HTML has yet to be implemented.
+> **Note:** The style guide for HTML has not been implemented yet.
 Please check
 > back later for updates.
 For now, you can refer to The GDS Way's
 > [HTML][gds-way-html-style] coding style page.

 ### CSS

-> **Note:** The style guide for CSS has yet to be implemented.
-Please check back
+> **Note:** The style guide for CSS has not been implemented yet.
+Please check
-> later for updates.
+> back later for updates.
 For now, you can refer to The GDS Way's
 > [CSS][gds-way-css-style] coding style page.

 [crow-issues]: https://github.com/Data-Linkage/Clerical_Resolution_Online_Widget/issues?q=is%3Aissue